Marzel7/The_Zitches/README.md

 ```

 1. Clone this repo with git
-2. Install dependencies by running `yarn`
+2. Install dependencies by running `npm i`
-3. Start the development server with `yarn dev`
+3. Start the development server with `npm run start`
 4. Open development site by going to `http:localhost:3000`

 ### Local Development Testing